Josusthirunilathjohnson/Bike_Sharing_Data/README.md

 - windspeed: Normalized wind speed.
 The values are divided to 67 (max)
 - casual: count of casual users
 - registered: count of registered users
-- cnt: count of total rental bikes including both casual and registered
+- cnt: count of total rental bikes including both casual and registered'''

 License